 Want to charge a Chromebook, a phone, a smartwatch, and your Bluetooth headphones without getting some big ugly brick?
 Anker's compact multi-charger is the perfect size and travel-friendly, too.

 Ports, power distribution, and portability: The three Ps of replacement Chromebook chargers

 Pretty much every Chromebook I've come across so far that uses USB-C Power Delivery charging tops out at 45W, which is great because 15V/3A is one of the most common PD charging speeds.
 You'll get it on basically any high-powered charger, whether you get an actual 45W charger or a 60W or even 100W PD charger.

 So how do we pick a suitable replacement charger?
 There are three things to balance in your decision:

 - Ports: If you only need to charge one device at a time, single-port chargers are certainly more affordable.
 Good dual-port or multi-port chargers are out there, though, and will let you charge your phone and Chromebook at the same time, or two Chromebooks at once if you need one for your kids' Chromebooks.

-- Power distribution: Multi-port chargers don't always share power between their ports evenly, but the RAVPower GaN PD 90W Wall Charger does, so when two laptops are plugged in, both will get 45W.
-On the other hand, the dual USB-C version of the AUKEY Omnia 65W has to mark the higher-power port because when two devices are plugged in, one device gets 45W and the other gets 18W.
+- Power distribution: Multi-port chargers don't always share power between their ports evenly, but some do so that when two laptops are plugged in, both will get 45W.
+On the other hand, others have to mark the higher-power port because when two devices are plugged in, one device gets 45W, and the other gets 18W.

 - Portability: Smaller, lighter chargers are always nice, but there's a difference between being compact in your bag and being compact on your wall plug.
-If you need a charger that you can fit into crowded airports or classrooms, you'll want to avoid wider/flatter chargers like the RAVPower Ultrathin, which don't always work well in tight spaces.
+If you need a charger that can fit into crowded airports or classrooms, you'll want to avoid wider/flatter chargers, which don't always work well in tight spaces.